 Roberts McCubbin Primary School will take appropriate measures, consistent with its Student Engagement & Wellbeing Policy to respond to discriminatory behaviour or harassment at our school.
 The foundation of our positive school culture is the active participation of all members of the school community so they feel valued, safe and secure; are provided with meaningful opportunities to contribute to the school; and have every opportunity to meet their personal, educational and employment potential.
-A key component of the School's approach to prevention is teaching positive behaviours, planning for behaviours, and the use logical consequences to address appropriate and inappropriate behaviour for students, staff, and members of the wider school community.
+The School Wide Positive Behaviour Support Framework is a key component of the School's approach to prevention is teaching positive behaviours, planning for behaviours, and the use logical consequences to address appropriate and inappropriate behaviour for students, staff, and members of the wider school community.